-In addition, a certain number of financial statements will be selected in such a way that the financial reporting of a specific issuer is subjected to a review by SIX Exchange Regulation in general at least every five years for main standard, or every ten years for other standards.
+In addition, a certain number of financial statements will be selected in such a way that the financial reporting of a specific issuer is subjected to a review by SIX Exchange Regulation in general at least every five to eight years.

 The annual or semi-annual financial statements of a selected issuer will be reviewed with a risk-oriented procedure to verify compliance with the chosen accounting standard.
 The review focuses in particular on the following circumstances of financial reporting:

-- Standards where, owing to the company-specific configuration or particular situation, are deemed to be especially critical
+- Standards which, owing to the company-specific configuration or particular situation, are deemed to be especially critical

-- Standards where have been defined in advance as areas of focus
+- Standards which have been defined in advance as areas of focus

-- Standards where experience has shown to be particularly prone to errors (refer to IFRS Circular 2)
+- Standards where experience has shown to be particularly prone to errors (refer to Financial Reporting Circular 2)

-- Standards where have been applied / were applicable for the first time
+- Standards which have been applied / were applicable for the first time

 Preliminary investigation / Investigation